doniyorsaidmurodov/Webcam/README.md

-# Webcam
+# Webcam1

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.18.

 ## Development server

-Run `npm run electron-build`.
+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding